microsoft/cpp_client_telemetry/README.md

   Collector++.

 These tests use Google Test / Google Mock framework and get built alongside the SDK.
-Launch 'functests' and 'unittests' binary executables to capture the test results.
+Launch `functests` and `unittests` binary executables to capture the test results.

 # Getting Support